SuenHongYap/NYP-IT3312-AI-Technologies-Assignment/README.md

 Part 2 – Machine Learning

 Build the following Machine Learning models to classify the input datasets, calculate the performance metrics and document your work and results in a Jupyter notebook:
+1. Logistic Regression
+2. Random Forest
+For the better model, use the [CIFAR-10 dataset](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) to determine the optimum set of hyperparameters.